-The theoretical treatment given in this thesis looks very promising.
-However, considerable improvement between theory and experiment would be expected if the electron lifetime in the gap, at present calculated from $T = d/v_d$ , can be determined with greater certainty.
-Nicholls(1) has suggested a method for measuring the transit time of a swarm of electrons crossing the gap in combined dc and uhf fields, based on the method used by Bradbury and Neilsen(49,50,51) for the measurement of electron drift velocities, and this might be employed to advantage for the determination of T in the present case.
+The theoretical treatment given in this thesic looks very promising.
+However, considerable improvement between theory and experiment would be expected if the electron lifetime in the gap, at present calculated from $\mathbf{T} = d/\mathbf{v}d$, can be determined with greater certainty.
+Nicholls(1) has suggested a method for measuring the transit time of a swarm of electrons crossing the gap in combined do and unifields, based on the method used by Bradbury and Neilsen^(49,50,51) for the measurement of electron drift velocities, and this might be employed to advantage for the determination of \mathbf{T} in the present case.

-Investigation into the drifts in $i{20}$ (See Chapter 9) have established that residual voltages are generated in the gap by the passage of a unidirectional current, assisted by the presence of insulating films on the electrode surfaces.
+Investigation into the drifts in i{20} (See Chapter 9) have established that residual voltages are generated in the gap by the passage of a unidirectional current, assisted by the presence of insulating films on the electrode surfaces.
 A method has been suggested for the measurement of such voltages (See Chapter 10) making use of the ellipsoid voltmeter.
-Measurements with this instrument enabled the conclusion to be drawn that if high currents are avoided in the gap, the residual field generated is small in comparison to the values of $E{dc}$ used in the amplification curves.
+Hensurements with this instrument enabled the conclusion to be drawn that if nigh currents are avoided in the gap, the residual field generated is small in comparison to the values of E{dc} used in the amplification curves.
 Therefore the presence of residual voltages in the gap experienced during the present experiments may be neglected.